Past Times with Good Company

 For the English folk song written by King Henry VIII, see Pastime with Good Company.

 Past Times with Good Company is a double live album by the band Blackmore's Night, recorded in May 2002 in Groningen, the Netherlands.
-It was released in October 2002 in Europe and in February 2003 in the USA and Canada.
+It was released in October 2002 in Europe and in February 2003 in the US and Canada.
 The European version includes a Greek rendition of "Home Again" and extra live tracks recorded at a press show in Solingen, Germany.
 CD 2 of the special Limited Edition leather-bound hard-cover package includes two bonus tracks: an acoustic "Fires At Midnight" and "Home Again" sung in Greek.
 The album's title is a homage to the 16th century English folk song "Pastime with Good Company", composed by King Henry VIII, and performed in a special 2-part arrangement by Blackmore's Night on this recording.
 "Fires At Midnight" is another piece with a royal lineage, attributed to King Alphonso X of Spain.